FlavScents AInsights Entry for Citronellyl Formate (CAS: 105-85-1)

 4. Use in Flavors

-In flavor applications, citronellyl formate is used to impart a fresh, citrusy note, enhancing fruit and floral profiles.
-It is commonly found in categories such as citrus, berry, and floral flavors.
-Typical use levels in finished food or beverages range from 1 to 10 ppm, with higher concentrations potentially leading to overpowering effects.
-It is relatively stable under normal conditions but may degrade under high heat or acidic conditions.
+Citronellyl formate is utilized in flavor formulations to impart a floral and fruity note, commonly found in fruit and floral flavor categories.
+It serves as a modifier to enhance the complexity and authenticity of flavor profiles.
+Typical use levels in finished food or beverage products range from 1 to 10 ppm, with higher concentrations potentially leading to overpowering floral notes.
+The compound is relatively stable under normal conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature